Sous Vide Pork Chops (Vietnamese-style)

 HEAT SOUS VIDE BATH: Heat sous vide water bath to 142F/61C for medium.
 Note 3 for other doneness options.

-MAKE MARINADE: Combine all marinade ingredients in glass measuring cup (not including fresh garlic, lime juice and cornstarch).
+MAKE MARINADE: Combine all marinade ingredients in glass measuring cup (EXCEPT fresh garlic, lime juice and cornstarch).
 Marinade will measure about 1/2 cup.
-You will use 1/4 cup (half of it) to add to the pork chops to sous vide cook; the other half for grilling/broiling.
+You will use 1/4 cup (half of it) to add to the pork chops to cook sous vide, the other half for grilling or roiling.

 PREPARE PORK CHOPS: Season pork chops on both sides with salt, pepper and garlic powder.
-Place in large zipper lock bag (or in two medium ones).
+Transfer pork chops to large ziploc bag (or in two medium ones).
 Or use a vacuum seal bag with a vacuum sealer.
-Pour in half of the marinade (1/4 cup).
+Pour in half of marinade (1/4 cup/59 ml)).
 Massage to distribute evenly.
 Reserve remaining marinade to make glaze.

 COOK SOUS VIDE: To seal bag using water displacement method, place unzipped bag of pork chops into water until top of bag is just above water line.
 Air will be pushed out.
-Then zip up bag.
+Then seal bag.
 Let bag go - it should sink below water line.
-Cover (if using an oven-type sous vide machine) or follow manufacturer's instructions.
 Cook for 1-4 hours: °thick chops 1 1/4-1 1/2 inches (3.2-3.8 cm) for 2-2.5 hours. °Thin cut 1/2-1 inch for 1-1.5 hrs.

 MAKE GLAZE: While chops are cooking sous vide, add lime juice, minced garlic and cornstarch to remaining marinade.
 Stir well to combine.
 Microwave for 45-60 seconds to thicken glaze.
 If too thick, add a touch of water.

-FINISH PORK CHOPS: Heat grill to high (~500-550F).
+FINISH PORK CHOPS ON GRILL: Heat grill to high (~500-550F).
 Remove chops from bag.
-Pat dry with paper towel.
+Pat dry with paper towels.
 Brush glaze on both sides and edge of chops.
 Leave 1 tablespoon for serving.
-Note 2 to broil.
+Note 4 to broil or pan sear.
 Spray with oil to prevent sticking.
 Grill chops for 40-60 seconds per side to create grill marks.
 Cover grill in between to keep in heat.
 Transfer chops to platter.
-Brush remaining tablespoon of glaze on the top side of chops.
+Brush remaining tablespoon of glaze on the top of chops.
 Sprinkle with chopped cilantro if desired and serve.

 - Alternatives to Fish Sauce: If you can't eat fish sauce for dietary reasons or don't like it, here are some alternatives: